Nathan-Franck/Designing-Games-for-Negative-Latency/README.md

 * First Person Shooter

-> The moment you hit respawn your placed within a combat encounter with the enemy *as if* your character was marching towards the battlefield long before you took control of him.
+> The moment you hit respawn, you are placed within seconds of a combat encounter with the enemy *as if* your character was marching towards the battlefield long before you took control of him.

 ## Snappy Actions